The goal of this module is to support the integration of reinforcement

 unique Ids.

-To do this, it needs to have access to all RlApplication
+To do this, it needs to have access to all RlApplications existing in a

 scenario.
-One option for this is to create all RlApplication
+One option for this is to create all RlApplications within the

 install on them.
 However, this would just move the identification problem